MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/always-on-vpn-technology-overview.md

 - [Remote Access](../../Remote-Access.md): This topic provides an overview of the Remote Access server role in Windows Server.

-- [Windows 10 VPN Technical Guide](/windows/access-protection/vpn/vpn-guide): This guide walks you through the decisions you will make for Windows 10 clients in your enterprise VPN solution and how to configure your deployment.
-This guide references the VPNv2 Configuration Service Provider (CSP) and provides mobile device management (MDM) configuration instructions using Microsoft Intune and the VPN Profile template for Windows 10.
+- [Windows VPN Client Technical Guide](/windows/access-protection/vpn/vpn-guide): This guide walks you through the decisions you will make for Windows clients in your enterprise VPN solution and how to configure your deployment.
+This guide references the VPNv2 Configuration Service Provider (CSP) and provides mobile device management (MDM) configuration instructions using Microsoft Intune and the VPN Profile template for Windows clients.

 - [Core Network Guide](../../../../networking/core-network-guide/Core-Network-Guide.md): This guide provides instructions on how to plan and deploy the core components required for a fully functioning network and a new Active Directory domain in a new forest.